 In the L&M bands the variability of the slit losses due to the atmosphere require that the interferometric information and the photometric data are recorded simultaneously.
 This is achieved by inserting a beam splitter, transferring 1/3 of the flux of each beam to a photometric channel for that beam, and 2/3 of the flux to the combined interferometric channel (see Fig. 3).
-Obtaining data in the L&M bands does not require chopping.
 This observing mode is called SiPhot.

-In the N-band the slit-losses are much more stable, while in turn the detector properties make it unfavourable to reduce interferoemtric data with photometry obtained on a different detector area.
+In the N-band the slit-losses are much more stable, while in turn the detector properties make it unfavourable to reduce interferometric data with photometry obtained on a different detector area.
 Therefore no beam splitter is used and the observation is split into two parts.
 First the interferometric data are recorded without chopping.
-This is followed by four individual photometry xposures, in which beam shutters 1 to 4 are opened, respectively.
+This is followed by four individual photometry exposures, in which beam shutters 1 to 4 are opened, respectively.
 This observing mode is called HiSens.